Pets need dental care too!

-Dental disease is the most frequently diagnosed health condition in dogs and cats today.
-Dental disease is dangerous, leading to pain, infection, tooth loss, and more.
-Oral bacteria can also enter a pet's bloodstream and harm other vital bodily systems.
-The good news is, many of the health concerns related to dental disease can easily be managed and prevented with routine dental exams, dental cleanings, and at-home care.
+Oral disease is the most frequently diagnosed health concern for dogs and cats visiting veterinary hospitals today.
+Fortunately, many of the problems related to oral disease can be managed or even prevented with routine dental examinations, dental cleanings, and at-home care.

-Dental disease is caused by plaque and tartar build-up.
-As plaque accumulates, oral bacteria causes inflamed gums and infection.
-After mixing with food particles and saliva, some of the plaque hardens as it dries.
-This hard deposit is called tartar, and like plaque, it contributes to dental disease.
+As plaque builds up, the gums become red and swollen.
+Pockets of infection may form around the roots of the teeth.
+After mixing with food particles and minerals in saliva, some of the plaque will harden as it dries.
+This hard deposit is called tartar, and like plaque it can contribute to gum disease.